 Science belongs to everyone.
 It should be pursued for the benefit of all people and for the health of the environment we depend upon.

-March for Science Australia acknowledges the traditional custodians of the Australian continent, the Aboriginal and Torres Strait Islander peoples.
+At March for Science Australia we acknowledge the traditional custodians of the Australian continent, the Aboriginal and Torres Strait Islander peoples and pay our respects to ancestors and Elders both past and present.

 We recognise that science and scientific pursuits have been used in the past to disenfranchise many minority groups.
 We are committed to the promotion of science, now and in the future, as an endeavour which all persons have the right to pursue and enjoy the fruits of, regardless of age, gender, ethnicity, disability, sexual orientation, religion or lack thereof, political affiliation, or socioeconomic status.